aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-ink/_index.md

 ## Brush Properties For Drawing

 You can use a brush to draw lines connecting trace elements' points.
-The brush has its own color and size, corresponding to the `Brush.Color` and `Brush.Size` properties.
+The brush has its own color and size, corresponding to the `Brush.setColor` and `Brush.setSize` methods.

 ### **Set Ink Brush Color**

-This Javascript code shows you how to set the color for a brush:
+This JavaScript code shows you how to set the color for a brush:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");